rwxrob/bonzai/README.md

 The <https://twitch.tv/rwxrob> community has been constantly involved with the development of this project, making suggestions about everything from my use of init, to the name "bonzai".
-While all their contributions are too numerous to name specifically, they deserve a more than deserve a huge thank you here.
+While all their contributions are too numerous to name specifically, they more than deserve a huge thank you here.

 ## Legal